In-Office Procedures · Diagnostic

 Key points

-• The Brill esthesiometer is a portable, non-contact device using controlled air pulses.
+- The Brill esthesiometer is a portable, non-contact, air-pulse device with five stimulus levels.

 What it is